GautierBlandin/time-capsule/docs/planning.md

 - Adapter (API Gateway event --> Custom input)
 - Use-case (main business logic)
 - TimeCapsuleRepository (abstraction in front of dynamodb)

+Lambda code and infrastructure code for the lambda and connecting components (API Gateway and DDB) is DONE.

+Next step: UI code.

+We're going to make an SPA using react.
+The SPA will be deployed on S3 + Cloudfront.